-1. On page 3 of the bulletin, the tissue prep procedure calls for making the cross-link solution with formaldehyde in cell culture medium but there is no mention of cell culture medium anywhere else and why would this be used instead of an extraction buffer?
+1. The tissue prep procedure calls for making the cross-link solution with formaldehyde in cell culture medium but there is no mention of cell culture medium anywhere else and why would this be used instead of an extraction buffer?
 What else can be used?

-Cells should be cross-linked (X-linked) in physiological conditions (hence the culture medium) in order to freeze and preserve the DNA-protein interactions in vivo as they happen.
-X-linked cells are later swollen in hypotonic solution, homogenized to release nuclei and the chromatin is extracted in nuclei lysis buffer.
+Cells should be cross-linked in physiological conditions (hence the culture medium) to freeze and preserve the DNA-protein interactions in vivo as they happen.
+Cross-linked cells are later swollen in hypotonic solution, homogenized to release nuclei and the chromatin is extracted in nuclei lysis buffer.